UPDATE YOUR TRAVEL FIRST AID KIT

 There’s no need to go over the top.
 You just want the essentials to cope with minor problems, or items to get you to the nearest medical center to deal with something more serious.
 The list is endless and people have different priorities, but here are the essential elements everyone should carry in minimal amounts.

-Keep in mind that this travel kit list is for essential “Must-Have” items for travelers for general trips.
+Keep in mind that this kit list is for essential “Must-Have” items for travelers for general trips.
 Adapt the list to suit your own personal needs and circumstances.
-If you are traveling to a remote location or traveling to do extreme adventure sports, add any extra items you may require.
+If you are traveling to a remote location or traveling to do extreme adventure sports, add any extra items for an emergency medical first aid kit that you may require.
 We have included a printable checklist for the Essential Travel First Aid Kit that can be changed and rearranged to suit your trip.

 Download your printable